ReSurfEMG/ReSurfEMG/README.md

       conda deactivate
       ```

-      _(repeat if you are in the base environment)_
+      _(optional repeat if you are in the base environment)_

-      You should be in no environment now, (or alternatively you can build on your
+      You can build on your
-      base environment if you want)
+      base environment if you want, or if you want to not use option A, you can go below it (no environment)

+1. Option A: Fastest option:
+  In a base-like environment with mamba installed, you can install all Python packages required, using `mamba` and the `environment.yml` file.

+  If you do not have mamba installed you can follow instructions (here)[https://anaconda.org/conda-forge/mamba]

+   * The command for Windows/Anaconda/Mamba users can be something like:

+     ```sh
+     mamba env create -f environment.yml
+     ```

-1. Option A: To work with the most current versions with the possibility for development:
+Option B: To work with the most current versions with the possibility for development:
   Install all Python packages required, using `conda` and the `environment.yml` file.